Menu

 • In other words, we were fools not to have accepted this arbitration file when it was offered to us by the hackers who conveyed to Graham Schorer a sense of the enormity of the deception and misconduct undertaken by Telstra against the COT Cases.”
 (AS-CAV Exhibit 790 to 818 Exhibit 817)

 I also wrote to Hon.
 Robert Clark on 20 June 2012 to remind him that his office was already in receipt of the 7 July 2011 statutory declaration from Graham Schorer.
-I also approached other government authorities and provided the Scandrett & Associates report fax intercption report (see Open Letter File No/12 and File No/13), which leaves no doubt that the hackers were absolutely correct concerning this electronic surveillance.
+I also approached other government authorities and provided the Scandrett & Associates fax interception report (see Open Letter File No/12 and File No/13), which leaves no doubt that the hackers were correct concerning this electronic surveillance.

 “I still stand by my statutory declaration that I was able to identify that the incoming faxes provided to me for review had at some stage been received by a secondary fax machine and then retransmitted, this was done by identifying the dual time stamps on the faxes provided.”
 (Front Page Part One File No/14)